5Noxi/win-config/system/desc.md

 # Disable Scheduled Tasks

 Disables all kind of scheduled tasks most users don't need.
 Read through the list before switching the option.
+See suboptions for customization - enabling all suboptions until `Disable Miscellaenous Tasks` is the same as enabling the option switch.

 Currently disables:
 ```ps